Bladder Cancer Clinical Trial

 This early phase I trial tests the feasibility, functionality, and sustainability of robotic vascularized composite bladder allograft transplantation in treating patients with bladder cancer.
 A vascularized bladder allograft transplantation may provide a more durable and better tolerated alternative to urinary diversion using bowel in patients with bladder cancer.

-I. To perform phase 0 studies demonstrating the feasibility of robotic vascularized composite bladder allograft (VCBA) transplantation from a brain-dead deceased donor.
+I. To perform a feasibility study of vascularized composite bladder allograft (VCBA) transplantation and demonstrate successful transplantation of a vascularized composite deceased-donor bladder allograft.

 III.
 To evaluate allografted bladder functionality (storage and emptying) after transplantation.